acflippo/Intro_to_Computer_Vision/README.md

 Here are the steps in creating your environment:

-1. Install Anaconda according to instructions for your operating system.
+1. Install Anaconda according to the instructions for your operating system.

 2. Create a python 3.7 with the basic packages as follows in your terminal via command line for Mac OS.
 For Windows, you will need to use the __"Anaconda Prompt"__ and not the generic Window's Prompt.